 My primary research focus is connected through my interests in post-graduate training, experiential education, and preceptor development.
 I additionally have some projects focused in teaching methods and pharmacy school program assessment.
 Current projects include: a survey of grading systems in US Schools of Pharmacy including a focus on Pass/Fail/competency based programs; trends and factors impacting pharmacy residency match rates; quality assessment methods of experiential education sites; and development of critical appraisal of the medical literature training modules for residents and preceptors.

-The Director of Curricular Operations assists faculty and staff in providing training and assistance in curricular technologies and supports the office of Assistant Dean for Educational Outcomes to maintain effective curricular and assessment endeavors.
+The Director of Curricular Operations assists faculty and staff in providing training and assistance in curricular technologies and supports the office of Assistant Dean for Academic Affairs to maintain effective curricular and assessment endeavors.
 The director is responsible for facilitating training for students in ExamSoft.